-Syte, an e-commerce visual search platform, gets $30 million Series C to expand in the U.S. and Asia – TechCrunch
+Syte, an e-commerce visual search platform, gets $30 million Series C to expand in the US and Asia – TechCrunch

 A lot of Syte’s current customers are in Europe, the Middle East and Africa, so its new funding is also earmarked to increase its presence in the U.S. and Asia-Pacific markets.

-More social media platforms and e-commerce platforms, including Amazon, Target, IKEA, Walmart, eBay, Snap, and Pinterest, are using visual search and recognition technology to give users an alternative to keyword searches.
+More social media platforms and e-commerce platforms — including Amazon, Target, IKEA, Walmart, eBay, Snap and Pinterest — are using visual search and recognition technology to give users an alternative to keyword searches.
 By simplifying the search process or automatically generating tags, visual recognition technology can help improve search results and product recommendations, resulting in more conversions.

 There is a roster of other companies that are also working on AI-based visual recognition and search technology for e-commerce.
 Other startups in the same space that have raised venture capital funding include Donde Search, ViSenze and Slyce.